 Optional purchases…

-The other item I was really super happy to have was my Sony Cyber-shot HX80 compact digital camera.
+The other item I was really super happy to have was my Sony compact digital camera.
 It took amazing photos!
 Totally beats the photos I took with my iPhone.
 The zoom capability is phenomenal and as prints the photos look beautiful.

 Practical things to pack…